dl4ds-gh-classroom/dl4ds-spring-2025-midterm-challenge-vikzru/README.md

 1. **Part 1 – Simple CNN:** Design and train a baseline convolutional neural network from scratch.
 2. **Part 2 – More Sophisticated CNN (ResNet18):** Train a deeper model and introduce basic regularization and augmentation.
-3. **Part 3 – Transfer Learning (ResNet50):** Fine-tune a pretrained model using advanced training techniques and optimization strategies.
+3. **Part 3 – Transfer Learning (ResNet50):** Fine-tune a pre-trained model using advanced training techniques and optimization strategies.

 ---